-- 2. The licensee shall notify each affected individual that the fingerprints will be used to secure a review of his/her criminal history record and inform the individual of the procedures for revising the record or including an explanation in the record, as specified in the "Right to Correct and Complete Information" section of this attachment. - 3.
-Fingerprints need not be taken if an employed individual (e.g., a licensee employee, contractor, manufacturer, or supplier) is relieved from the fingerprinting requirement by 10 CFR 73.59, has had a favorably-decided U.S. Government criminal history records check within the last five (5) years, or has an active federal security clearance.
-Written confirmation from the Agency/employer which granted the federal security clearance or reviewed the criminal history records check must be provided.
-The licensee must retain this documentation for a period of three (3) years from the date the individual no longer requires access to SGI associated with the licensee's activities. - 4.
-All fingerprints obtained by the licensee, pursuant to this Order, must be submitted to the Commission for transmission to the FBI. - 5.
-The licensee shall review the information received from the FBI and consider it in conjunction with the trustworthy and reliability established by the previous SGI Protection Order, dated November 5, 2004, when making a determination to grant access to SGI to individuals who have a need-to-know. - 6.
+- 4. All fingerprints obtained by the licensee pursuant to this Order must be submitted to the Commission for transmission to the FBI. - 5.
+The licensee shall review the information received from the FBI and consider it, in conjunction with the trustworthiness and reliability requirements included in Attachment 2 to this Order, in making a determination whether to grant access to SGI to individuals who have a need-to-know the SGI. - 6.
 The licensee shall use any information obtained as part of a criminal history records check solely for the purpose of determining an individual's suitability for access to SGI. - 7.
-The licensee shall document the basis for its determination whether to grant access to SGI. - B. The licensee shall notify the NRC of any desired change in reviewing officials.
-The NRC will determine whether the individual nominated as the new reviewing official may have access to SGI based on a previously-obtained, or new criminal history check and, therefore, will be permitted to serve as the licensee's reviewing official.
+The licensee shall document the basis for its determination whether to grant access to SGI. - B. The licensee shall notify the NRC of any desired change in reviewing officials, in compliance with C.2 of the subject Order.
+The NRC will determine whether the individual nominated as the new reviewing official may have access to SGI based on a previously-obtained or new criminal history check and, therefore, will be permitted to serve as the licensee's reviewing official.